My Favourite Corgi

 As a bonus tip, keep plenty of treats around for grooming.
 Corgis don’t always love getting groomed, and a few treats will help them stay calm and enjoy the process more.

-Can I shave my Fluffy Corgi?
+Can I shave my fluffy corgi?

-No. Do not try to shave your fluffy corgi.
 This is true for fluffy corgi adults and fluffy corgi puppies.
 It’s not good for their coat or their health – as their fur helps regulate their temperature.

 If long fur isn’t your things (which is fine!), you should opt for a short-haired corgi instead.
+That way not only do you get a corgi, but you save on grooming costs as well.

 Yes.
 The long hair of a fluffy corgi does not bristle over time.